dusannesic817/Doctorlab/README.md

 # Doctorlab

-**Doctorlab** is a modern web application that enables efficient communication and appointment scheduling between patients and doctors.
+**Doctorlab** is a modern web application designed to serve as a reliable digital bridge between patients and doctors.
+It enables fast, simple, and efficient scheduling of all types of medical appointments online, without the need for phone calls or in-person visits.
-The app serves as a mediator, streamlining the process of booking medical appointments through a user-friendly interface optimized for all devices.
+The application offers an intuitive user interface fully optimized for use on mobile phones, tablets, and desktop devices, making it accessible anytime and from any location.
+Patients can select the type of examination, preferred time slot, and doctor, while doctors have centralized access to all scheduled appointments and the ability to manage their content.
+Doctorlab further enhances the user experience with the integration of a virtual assistant powered by artificial intelligence, helping patients receive quick advice based on their symptoms.

 ## Key Features
 - 🗓️ **Online Appointment Booking** – Patients can choose available time slots, appointment types, and preferred doctors.